zextras/tech-doc/source/carbonio-ce/installation.rst

  Carbonio CE Installation
 ==========================

-This page provides directions for the installation of |community|.
+This page provides directions for the installation of |ce|.

 System Requirements
 ===================

-|community| can be installed as a set of packages on top of an Ubuntu,
+|ce| can be installed as a set of packages on top of an Ubuntu,
 CentOS, or RedHat Linux distribution.

 .. note:: Since CentOS and RedHat distribution are binary compatible, instructions for these two distributions are the same.

-Before attempting the installation of |community| you need:
+Before attempting the installation of |ce| you need:

 .. dropdown:: A supported Linux server distribution